DKotzer/DTrade/README.md

 ## Original Plan

-Original wireframe images, I did replicate the wire frame at first but it looked very amateurish so I completely changed it to focus around the charts and a darker theme.
+Original wireframe images, I did replicate the wire frame at first but it looked really bad so I completely changed it to focus around the charts and a darker theme.

 <img src="images/wire1.png" width="800" style="border-radius:15px">
 <img src="images/wire2.png" width="800" style="border-radius:15px">